Econ 001 - Principles of Microeconomics » Summer 2019 » Quiz 2

 A profit-maximizing decision must be made about whether to keep a bed & breakfast operating.
 Until the place sells, the mortgage of $3000/month must be paid, since it is a sunk cost.
 If the restaurant operates, costs rise by $4000 per month, but revenue will be only $6000 per month.
 Until the building can be sold,

-B. it is best to shut down the bed & breakfast since it is taking a loss.
+B. it is best to keep the bed & breakfast operating because it is profitable.

 Question #14